Kofi-B-Nimo/HEALTH-excel/NOTES.md

 ## First Hurdle
 What in the world can I track thats capable of being analyzed and how in the world  will i go about doing this?
+I realized I have a smart watch at my disposal and could utilize it to aid my cause